-Local residents and visitors from the Lower 48 and around the world visit the park during the fishing season.
+Local residents, non-residents, and fishermen from the Lower 48 and around the world visit the park during the fishing season.
 Though sockeye salmon are arguably the most important species within the park, most visiting anglers come to Wood-Tikchik State Park after another equally impressive species, rainbow trout.
 Rainbows can be found throughout the park and their migrations are tied closely with salmon spawning.

 The Agulowak and Agulukpak, two shallow and relatively short clear water rivers, inspire Wood-Tikchik’s status as a world-class sport fishery.
-The five lodges operating within the park provide guided sport fishing services from early June until early October.
-Unguided users either camp in the park or they access the park from Lake Aleknagik State Recreation Site.
+Five lodges operate within the park from early June until early October.
+Unguided users either camp in the park or they access the from Lake Aleknagik State Recreation Site.
 While sportfishing occurs throughout the park, the Wood River system receives the heaviest fishing pressure due to ease of access.

 Sport and subsistence hunting also occur within the park.
 Residents of Southwest Alaska comprise the majority of the hunters using the park, although the number of hunters from other parts of the state and country is growing.
 Primary game species are moose and bear, and some caribou are taken each year.